 Jane White’s expertise is in ceramics education and studio management.
 She has worked and taught in a variety of studios for the past 30 years.
 She manages the day-to-day ceramics studio operations and facility management for the Clinton Arts Center.
 She has a BFA from Eastern Michigan University, and an MFA from Indiana University, Bloomington.
 She has taught at Central Michigan University, Eastern Michigan University, The Center for Creative Studies, The Ann Arbor Potters Guild, and Pewabic Pottery.
 She has management experience as the Ceramic Studio Lab Demonstrator at the University of Michigan and as the Kiln room Manager, Fabrication Director, and Adult Education Studio Manager at Pewabic Pottery.

 “The Ceramics Studio at the Clinton Arts Center offers beginners to experienced potters a full-service experience with fast kiln turnaround and a vibrant ceramic community”

-Glass, Metals, & After School Programming Manager
+Glass, Metals, & Kids Programming Manager

 Kristine Haddox manages the Clinton Arts Center Glass and Metals Studios.
 Kristine is a metalsmith and sculptor, and a glass, ceramics, 2D, and textile artist.
 She also loves languages and gardening.
 She has a BFA from the University of North Texas and an MFA from Texas A & M University-Commerce.
 She has taught at Texas Women’s University, Collin County Community College, Paris Junior College (all in Texas) and the Ann Arbor Art Center in Ann Arbor, Michigan.
 Kristine is an award-winning artist whose work can be seen in several private collections.